 USS Enterprise (CVN-65), formerly CVA(N)-65, is a decommissioned U.S. Navy aircraft carrier of legendary fame.
 She was the world’s first nuclear-powered aircraft carrier as well as having served for 51 consecutive years, longer than any other U.S. aircraft carrier.
-The only ship of her class, Enterprise was, at the time of inactivation, the third-oldest commissioned vessel in the U.S. Navy after the wooden-hulled USS Constitution and USS Pueblo.
+The only ship of her class, Enterprise was — at the time of inactivation in December 2012 — the third-oldest commissioned vessel in the U.S. Navy after the wooden-hulled USS Constitution and USS Pueblo.

 In 1954, construction began on the grand ship, the eighth U.S. ship to bear the name Enterprise.
 It would have four propeller shafts powered by eight nuclear reactors, something that had never before been attempted.
-It took three years and nine months to complete construction of the super carrier, according to the Sextant.
+It took three years and nine months to complete the construction of the supercarrier, according to the Navy.

 Check it out:

-Some of the deployments that the super carrier has participated in include 1975s Vietnam-Operation Frequent Wind, Operation Desert Fox in 1999, Operation Enduring Freedom in 2007, initiated raids in South Vietnam and various operations in the Middle East, to name a few, according to Hullnumber.
+Some of the deployments that the supercarrier has participated in include the Vietnam-Operation Frequent Wind in 1975, Operation Desert Fox in 1999, Operation Enduring Freedom in 2007, initiated raids in South Vietnam and various operations in the Middle East, to name a few, according to Hullnumber.

-The video is long but well worth the watch to see the many capabilities the Big E had, has, and will continue to have with her future successors.
+The video is well worth the watch to see the many capabilities the Big E had, has, and will continue to have with her future successors.